BrainbaseHQ/kafka-master-prompt/michael_prompt_sep9_v1.md

 - Home directory: /home/user
 - Root directory: `/`
 - **User uploads:** All uploaded files are in `workspace/uploads`
-- **Save your work:** Save files to `workspace/` directory to make them permanently visible to the user

 **Development Environment:**
 - Python 3.10.12 (commands: python3, pip3)